-Can We Buy a New House and Short Sale Our Old Home?
+Buying a New House and Short Sale of the Old Home

 Banks grant a short sale for a variety of reasons, none of which involve helping out the homeowner.
 So, the notion that you can simply buy a new home and petition the bank to let you walk away from your mortgage is unlikely, but there are circumstances under which a similar premise might work.